 State primary school can work well if you have an able child who finds little difficulty with the three Rs.
 At the other extreme, those with serious learning difficulties, particularly if they have an EHC (Education, Health and Social Care) plan, will get one-to-one help for free (though you will probably need to fight hard for this).

 Those in the middle may be the ones who thrive least well in a busy primary school — as much psychologically as academically.
 A hard-pressed teacher with a mixed-ability class of 30 children often simply doesn’t have the energy to focus on this unexciting middle group, and a parent with an under-confident, just-getting-by child may decide it’s worth pinching pennies for the extra attention that a private school can provide.

-If you want to check how a primary school matches up to the private sector, one of the best indicators is the percentage of year 6 children (10-11-year-olds) in their key stage 2 Sats — the level that would be expected from the majority of children in a good prep school.
+If you want to check how a primary school matches up to the private sector, one of the best indicators is the percentage of year 6 children (10-11-year-olds) achieving above the expected standard in their key stage 2 Sats — the level that would be expected from the majority of children in a good prep school.
 These figures are now included in performance tables and you will find them on our website.
 However, bear in mind that this probably shows as much about the intake as the quality of teaching.

 Some parents choose to use the state system for the early years only, changing to a prep school at 7 or 8.
 However, some oversubscribed London prep schools make little allowance for a child who cannot read and write as fluently as candidates from more results-driven pre-preps, so you may want to consider coaching at home.
 Country preps and less pressured schools, on the other hand, may delight in taking youngsters who need their small-class nurturing to bring them along fast.